jackmcc08/jackmcc08.github.io/_drafts/2025-06-17-start-ansible-part2.md

 In this tutorial we will take our knowledge to the next step and learn how to:
 - Target multiple hosts
-- Use Facts and Variables to obtain key information
+- Use Ansible Facts to obtain key information
+- Use loops to run the same task multiple times
 - Use the when conditional to target the correct host or group of hosts
-- Use loops to run the same task multiple times
-- Use tags to skip tasks
+- Use tags to run specific tasks or skip them.
 - Use filters to manipulate your data
+- Use include_tasks and import_tasks to re-use Ansible tasks
 - Use Ansible Vault to protect your secrets
-- Using Python Virtual Environments to ...
+- Using Python Virtual Environments to define and protect your ansible-runtime setup
 - Run Ansible from an Azure DevOps Pipeline
 - Run Ansible from a container

 ## <u>Dependencies</u>
 - This tutorial assumes you have the following set up:
     - A Control Host (must be linux)
-    - 2 to 3 Target Hosts (to follow this tutorial they must be linux)
+    - 2 Target Hosts (to follow this tutorial they must be linux servers)
     - The Public IP Address of each Target Host (or a private connection)
     - The SSH key to access each Target Host
 - You can follow the steps in this blog to help you get prepared.
 [Preparing for Ansible]({% post_url /ansible-set-up/2025-06-07-prepare-ansible-part0 %})
     - Follow section 0.5 to set up multiple target hosts
+    - if you have completed part 1 of the tutorial you will only need to set up additional target hosts with section 0.5

 ## <u>Tutorial</u>